edwindvinas/ULAPPH-Cloud-Desktop-Quick-Install/README-Termux-Android.md

 - Install from F-Droid
 - Open F-Droid app
 - Search & Install "Termux-Widget"
+- Enable the "Display over other apps" permission

 # STEP2d: Setup Fingerprint in Android
 - Running ULAPPH requires fingerprint auth, we need to setup fingerprint in Android.